 Ordinarily, the antenna can be mounted using a short piece of gray, 0.75 in plastic pipe nipple that can be attached to a solid fixture.
-The piece of pipe nipple should be threaded up into the antenna receptacle after connecting the antenna cable to the Type F cable adapter.
-Arbiter Systems sells an antenna mounting kit that simplifies installation for a variety of locations.
+The piece of pipe nipple should be threaded up into the antenna receptacle after connecting the antenna cable to the female, Type F connector on the bottom of the antenna.
+Arbiter Systems sells an antenna mounting kit (P/N AS0044600) that simplifies installation for a variety of locations.
 Figures 4.1, 4.2 and 4.3 illustrate several components for a suggested mounting method.